jvitoralb/quality-assurance-app/backend/README.md

 ```

 **To search a specific book**, you need the book id and send a GET request to `/personal-library/api/v1/books/{book id}`.
-In this case the answer will be an Array with a book object and all of its comments:
+In this case, the answer will be an Array with a book object and all of its comments:
 ```
 [
 	{